peterhinch/micropython-nano-gui/README.md

  driver.
 Supports hard or soft SPI or I2C connections, as does the test script `mono_test.py`.
 On non Pyboard targets this will require adaptation to match the hardware connections.
- * `esp32_setup.py` As written supports an ESP32 connected to a 128x128 SSD1351
- display.
-After editing to match the display and wiring, it should be copied to the target as `/pyboard/color_setup.py`.
- * `esp8266_setup.py` Similar for [ESP8266](./README.md#5-esp8266).
-Usage is
- somewhat experimental.

 The `gui/core` directory contains the GUI core and its principal dependencies: